 The Cobas HPV test detects DNA of the high-risk types 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, and 68.
 This test does not detect DNA of HPV low-risk types (eg, 6, 11, 42, 43, 44) since these are not associated with cervical cancer and its precursor lesions.

 The Cobas HPV test is not recommended for evaluation of suspected sexual abuse.

 Prevalence of HPV infection in a population may affect performance.
 Positive predictive values decrease when testing populations with low prevalence or individuals with no risk of infection.

-This test is not recommended for patients <30 years of age due to the transient nature of the HPV virus in younger patients; 83343 / ThinPrep Diagnostic with Human Papillomavirus (HPV) Reflex is available for women under the age of 30 with abnormal pap results.
+Due to the transient nature of the HPV virus in younger patients, this test is not recommended for patients <30 years of age; 83343 / ThinPrep Diagnostic with Human Papillomavirus (HPV) Reflex is available for women under the age of 30 with abnormal pap results.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Satisfactory for evaluation.
 Negative for intraepithelial lesion or malignancy.